 Many fungi originate in soil, where they lie in wait for cats and other animals to inhale or ingest them.
 They can also find their way in through the skin (via a cut, wound or other open sore).

-If your cat has been exposed to an animal that is infected with fungi or has come into contact with an infected animal's feces, they may also be at increased risk.
+If your cat has been exposed to an animal that is infected with fungi or has come into contact with an infected animal's feces, they may also be at risk.

 Respiratory & Skin Fungal Infections in Cats

 While many different types of fungi in the environment can negatively impact your cat’s health, we see some infections more often than others.
-Here are some of the fungal infections we typically see in cats:
+Here are some of the fungal infections we see in cats:

 - Aspergillosis